johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

   }
 ```

-Stripping the superclass `send()` method to the bone, what it's doing is:
+Stripping the superclass `send()` method to the bone, here's what it's doing:
-1. Sharing an existing `connection` (we are responsible for implementing `connect()` &#8212; we'll get to that), or obtaining a new one.
-2. Creating the Observable that contains our *STRPTR* (which &#8212; because the framework expects it here &#8212; we build inside a concrete implementation of `publish()`).
-If you look inside [`ClientProxy#createObserver`](https://github.com/nestjs/nest/blob/master/packages/microservices/client/client-proxy.ts#L82), you'll see it's **very similar** to the [observer creation code](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/part4/nestjs-faye-transporter/src/requestor/clients/faye-client.ts#L34) we built in the last chapter, which should make you feel comfortable with what it's doing.
-In a nutshell, we're abstracting that same STRPTR pattern we used up one level (one order higher in our higher order programming stack) so that we can introduce a mechanism to associate individual handler instances with their correlation ids
+1. Reusing a `connection` if it exists or obtaining a new one.
+Note that since it depends on client library particulars to deal with obtaining a connection, it depends on the `connect()` method --xxx-- which we are responsible for implementing and will get to soon.
+2. Creating the Observable that is effectively the "wrapper" where we'll implement the strategy we [discussed above](#strategy-for-solving-the-multiplexing-challenge).

+Let's look at that Observable creation step for a moment.
+The first line `const callback = this.createObserver(observer)` is where we create our higher order *observable subscription function factory*.
+This gives us back an *observable subscription function* --xxx-- a unique one for this request --xxx-- which is what we'll stash away in our map.

+The second line calls `publish()`, which is an abstract method on the superclass that we must implement.
+This is where we'll implement the details of our strategy.
+Let's tackle that next.
+Note that `send()` calls it with two parameters:
+* the arguments from the user-land `client.send()` call (e.g., if the user wrote `client.send('/get-customers', {}), the first argument would contain `{pattern: '/get-customers', data: {}}`).
+* the newly minted *observable subscription function factory*

 #### The `ClientFaye#publish()` Method

-Here's a good place to try out that "squint and try to look for the larger pattern" advice I gave earlier.
-Take a moment to look over the whole method:
+This is where
 ```typescript
 // nestjs-faye-transporter/src/requestor/clients/faye-client.ts
 protected publish(